ProdigyErrorCodes/ProdigyErrorCodes/! LIST.md

 # 418 List
 418 is an anticheat to prevent people using hacks to spawn in unusual loot.
 - Obtaining >10m gold
-- Spawning in OG epic buddies with PHEX.
+- Spawning in OG epic buddies with WCM (PHEX).

 # Other error codes